testing-library/react-hooks-testing-library/docs/usage/basic-hooks.md

 `act`, please see the [React documentation](https://fb.me/react-wrap-tests-with-act).

-**NOTE**: There's a gottcha with updates. `renderHook` mutates the value of `current` when updates happen so you cannot destructure it's values as the assignment will make a copy locking into the value at that time.
+**NOTE**: There's a gottcha with updates. `renderHook` mutates the value of `current` when updates happen so you cannot destructure its values as the assignment will make a copy locking into the value at that time.

 ## Providing Props